Den7me/Den7me/README.md

 Meanwhile I hone and improve my skills.

 My coolest achievement I am the most proud of is developing for GoDaddy's part of Confluence / Jira.
 I came up with a combination of jQuery / CSS / HTML / JS idea that nobody of their developers could think of.
 They were stuck.
-My code was accepted and implemented and it is still there working in action. :-) Yes, I am boasting / lauding myself [loading too]. 😄
+My code was accepted and implemented and it is still there working in action. :-) Yes, I am boasting / lauding myself [loading in runtime too]. 😄

 You can reach me out at dennisjob dot com